openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 saved to the node attributes in the IR.
 3. Performs topological sort of the graph and changes `id` attribute of all operation nodes to be sequential integer values starting from 0.
 4. Saves all Constants values to the `.bin` file.
-Constants with the same values are shared between different operations.
+Constants with the same values are shared among different operations.
 5. Generates `.xml` file defining the graph structure.
 The information about operation inputs and outputs are prepared uniformly for all operations regardless of its type.
 The attributes to be dumped and how they are represented in the XML file is defined with the `backend_attrs` or `supported_attrs`.
 For more information on how the operation attributes are